Oman: 18th and 19th centuries

-After the Omanis expelled the Persians, Ahmed bin Sa'id Albusaidi became the elected Imam of Oman on 20 November 1744, with Rustaq serving as the capital.
-His dynasty, the Al Bu Said, continues to rule Oman into the year 2025.
+After the Omanis expelled the Persians, Ahmad bin Said became the elected Imam of Oman on 20 November 1744, with Rustaq serving as the capital.
+His dynasty, the Al Bu Said, continues to rule Oman into the year 2026.
 Since the revival of the Imamate, the Omanis continued with the elective system but, provided that the person is deemed qualified, gave preference to a member of the ruling family.

-Following Imam Ahmed's death in 1783, his son, Said bin Ahmed became the elected Imam.
-Said's son, Hamed bin Said, overthrew the governor of Muscat and soon obtained the possession of most of the fortress' in the region, giving himself the title of "Seyyid".
+Following Imam Ahmed's death in 1783, his son, Said bin Ahmed, became the elected Imam.
+Said's son, Hamed bin Said, overthrew the governor of Muscat and soon obtained the possession of most of the fortresses in the region, giving himself the title of "Seyyid".
 Afterwards, Seyyid Sultan bin Ahmed, the uncle of Seyyid Hamed, took over power.
-Sultan's son, Seyyid Said bin Sultan succeeded him.
+Sultan's son, Seyyid Said bin Sultan, succeeded him.

-During the entire 19th century, in addition to Imam Said bin Ahmed who retained the title until he died in 1803, Azzan bin Qais was the only elected Imam of Oman.
+During the entire 19th century, in addition to Imam Said bin Ahmed, who retained the title until he died in 1803, Azzan bin Qais was the only elected Imam of Oman.
 His rule started in 1868.
 However, the British refused to accept Imam Azzan as a ruler, as he was viewed as inimical to their interests.
-This view played an instrumental role in supporting the deposition of Imam Azzan in 1871 by his cousin, Sayyid Turki, a son of the late Sayyid Said bin Sultan, and brother of Sultan Barghash of Zanzibar, who Britain deemed to be more acceptable.
+This view played an instrumental role in supporting the deposition of Imam Azzan in 1871 by his cousin, Sayyid Turki, a son of the late Sayyid Said bin Sultan and brother of Sultan Barghash of Zanzibar, who Britain deemed to be more acceptable.

 Oman's Imam Sultan, defeated ruler of Muscat, was granted sovereignty over Gwadar, an area of modern-day Pakistan.